North Side, Anguilla

 North Side is one of the fourteen districts of Anguilla, a British Overseas Territory in the Caribbean.
 It covers both coastal and inland areas on the northeastern coast of the main island.
-According to the 2011 Population and Housing Census, North Side had 1,577 residents.
-The district features rocky terrain with modest infrastructure, and a community with Anguillan culture.
+According to the 2011 census, North Side had 1,980 residents.
+The district features rocky terrain with sandy beaches, and dense vegetation towards the interior.

 Geography

 North Side is one of the fourteen districts of Anguilla, a British Overseas Territory in the Caribbean.
-It is located along Anguilla’s northeastern coastline, featuring flat, low-lying limestone terrain typical of the island’s geology.
-The region is characterized by a dry tropical climate, with rocky terrain showing little elevation, dense vegetation in the interior, and sandy beaches along the coast.
-The rocky cliffs along the coast and hillocks support a variety of wildlife including seabirds and songbirds.
+It is located along Anguilla’s northeastern coastline, and is lined with sandy beaches and rocky cliffs with dense vegetation in the interior.
+The district supports a variety of wildlife including seabirds and songbirds.

 Demographics

-North Side had population of 1,577 individuals in 2011, a 32% increase from the population of 1,195 in 2011, the second-highest among districts.
+North Side is the most populated district in Anguilla.
+It had population of 1,980 individuals in 2011, a significant increase from the population of 1,195 recorded in 2011.
+The population lives in closely knit communities in small villages with limited infrastructure and the culture steeped in Anguillan traditions.
 The economy is tourism-driven with fishing and small-scale agriculture also pervalent.

-The villages are simpler with limited infrastructure and the culture is steeped in Anguillan traditions.
 Small eateries and food stalls sell traditional dishes, mostly based on freshly caught seafood.
-With a tourism driven economy, multiple offerings of lodgings are located in the region, mostly by the seaside.